Configuring the Boltz-2 NIM#

 trt

-Controls the backend used for the pairformer model.
+Controls the backend used for the pairformer (structure prediction) module.
 Can be either trt for TensorRT or torch for PyTorch.
+If TRT is selected but not available, the model will automatically fall back to torch.

 NIM_DEFAULT_RANDOM_SEED